Bedrock-OSS/bedrock-wiki-legacy/documentation/behavior-folder-schema.md

 parent: Documentation
 ---

-# Resource Pack Folder Schema
+# Behavior Pack Folder Schema

-This shows the top-level folder/file structure for a resource pack.
+This shows the top-level folder/file structure for a behavior pack.
 Additional folder nesting can be used as needed.

 ```
 \---example_BP